modo-studio/framework-oriented/index.md

 ![Testing framework](/assets/images/testing.png)

 Most times you'll find yourself writing helpers or testing expectations that other teams might need as well.
-By extracting all of them in a framework you make them reusable across all the feature frameworks.
+By extracting all of them in a framework, you make them reusable across all the feature frameworks.

 ## UI

 ![UI framework](/assets/images/ui.png)

-For consistency in your applications designs, there are certain UI elements that are shared across the feautures; elements such as fonts, colors, or custom views.
+For consistency in your applications designs, there are certain UI elements that are shared across the features, elements like fonts, colors, or custom views.
 It's also a good place for `UIKit` and `AppKit` extensions that you come up with.

-These elements can be placed in a UI framework that the feature frameworks depend on.
+These elements can be placed in an UI framework that the feature frameworks depend on.

 ## Feature